abpframework/abp/docs/en/UI/Angular/Modifying-the-Menu.md

 - `iconClass` is the class of the `i` tag, which is placed to the left of the navigation label.
 - `layout` defines in which layout the route will be loaded. (default: `eLayoutType.empty`)
 - `invisible` makes the item invisible in the menu. (default: `false`)
-- `group` is an optional property that is used to group together related routes in an application.
-It's an object and it have 2 property
+- `group` is an optional property that is used to group together related routes in an application. (type: `string`, default: `AbpUi::OthersGroup`)
-  - `key` is a generic type property that we use for gather items in same group. (default type: `string`)
-  - `text` is the display name on menu

 ### Via `routes` Property in `AppRoutingModule`